 III.
 Starting Trading

-Click Exchange to view the exchange platform dashboard.
+Click Trading to view the exchange platform dashboard.

 Click on the pair currently selected (right next to the COBINHOOD logo) to view the list of available trading pairs.